 The Purge (2013) was a surprising box-office success when it came out, earning a not immodest $64 million (from a mere $3 million outlay).
 The film was essentially warmed-over Straw Dogs (1971), combined with an improbably ridiculous near-future scenario in which all crime is made legal for one night.
 The film’s politics were all over the map, on one side offering a liberal sympathy for the dispossessed but at the same time ending up celebrating the Second Amendment right to maintain a well-stocked home arsenal of assault weapons.

 The success was such that co-producers Blumhouse and Michael Bay’s Platinum Dunes company spun out a sequel from the same director-writer James DeMonaco with The Purge: Anarchy (2014).
 Blumhouse, Bay, DeMonaco and the previous film’s star Frank Grillo return for a third film here.
-After this came the prequel The First Purge (2018), followed by the tv series The Purge (2018-9) and another sequel The Forever Purge (2021).
+After this came the prequel The First Purge (2018), the tv series The Purge (2018-9) and another sequel The Forever Purge (2021).

 The Purge lacks the conceptual weight to be spun out as a series.
 The idea of a future where crime is legal for one night holds zero plausibility whatsoever.
 The first film caught on with audiences and the subsequent sequels have merely offered slight twists on the basics and minimally more exploration of the future scenario.
 The sequels certainly have been making the effort to wind in issues about real world politics – this, which notedly comes out in a real world US election year, seems to feature a Hilary Clinton stand-in running as an independent on a progressive platform against privilege, the disenfranchisement of the poor and ending The Purge.
 The subsequent The First Purge jumps boots-and-all in full-on Black Lives Matter sympathy.